List of countries by Human Development Index: List

-The Human Development Report includes data for all 193 member states of the United Nations, as well as Hong Kong SAR and Palestine.
+The Human Development Report includes data for all 193 member states of the United Nations, as well as Hong Kong and Palestine.
 However, the Human Development Index is not calculated for two UN member states: Monaco and North Korea, only some components of the index are calculated for these two countries.
 The Cook Islands, the Holy See (Vatican City), and Niue are the only three state parties within the United Nations System which are not included in the report.
 In total, the HDI is available for 192 countries and one territory.

 Data is for the year 2023.